Chomenor/ioef-cmod/new-filesystem-readme.md

 Paks from inactive mod directories can be added to the pure and download manifests, but clients will need to be using this filesystem or an engine with equivalent inactive mod support in order to use them.
 This can be used to support special configurations involving a hybrid of multiple mods.
 It is currently only recommended to use inactive mod pk3s in the download manifest if you assume all clients have inactive mod support, because otherwise other clients will encounter errors attempting the download.

-# Source Directory Options

-A new cvar is introduced called "fs_dirs", which can be set from the command line to adjust which source directories the game uses to load/save files.
-The default is "*fs_homepath fs_basepath fs_steampath fs_gogpath".
-This means that homepath is the write directory, indicated by the asterisk, and the other locations are used for reading.
-The specific paths are still controlled by the "fs_homepath", "fs_basepath", "fs_steampath", and "fs_gogpath" cvars, respectively.

-Notes:
-- You can specify arbitrary cvars to use as source directories, instead of the default ones like fs_basepath and fs_homepath, but the specified cvars must be set on the command line along with fs_dirs in order to take effect.
-- You can set an asterisk on multiple directories.
-The additional directories will be used as backup write directories if the first one fails a write test.
-- The write directory selected will always be treated as the highest precedence read directory.
-- If no directory passes a write test, or no write directory was set (no asterisks), the game will run in read-only mode.

-Examples:
-- +set fs_dirs fs_homepath fs_basepath: Read-only mode with homepath taking precedence over basepath in the event that both directories contain files with the same name.
-- +set fs_dirs *fs_basepath *fs_homepath: Try to use fs_basepath as the write directory, but fall back to fs_homepath if basepath is not writable.
-Both basepath and homepath will be readable, with whichever directory is used as the write directory taking precedence.

 # Servercfg Support

 The servercfg system provides some advanced features to help control the local configuration of servers, separate from client-linked settings such as fs_game.
 It is currently only supported for servers using the dedicated server binary.